 For really natural-looking results, try individual lashes.
 In our experience, they're much easier to apply compared to full lash strips because there's zero measuring or trimming involved.
 You can literally place them anywhere along your lash line where you have sparse or short hairs.
 They give an almost undetectable boost of length, volume, and definition.

-Cruelty free and vegan, these poly silk lashes are an upgrade to your beauty cabinet.
-They add just enough drama to enhance your look, but their lightweight and natural enough for every day use.
+Cruelty-free and vegan, these poly silk lashes are an upgrade to your beauty cabinet.
+They add just enough drama to enhance your look, but they're lightweight and natural enough for every day use.
 You also get plenty of bang for your buck, with each set lasting for an average of 20 wears with proper care.

 With so many lash choices available, finding the most natural-looking falsies is no easy feat.
 At the top of our list is Velour Lashes Effortless No Trim Natural Lash Collection Short & Sweet.
 It isn’t the most affordable option on the market, but the natural-looking curl, subtle definition, and effortless application (no trimming) make them well worth the price.
 For a more budget-friendly option, try Ardell’s Natural Multipack Lashes for their super comfortable and lightweight feel.
 If you're a beginner, opt for Velour Lashes Effortless No Trim Natural Lash Collection Short and Sweet or Ardell’s Individual Lash Trios.

 Melissa Hernandez is a celebrity makeup artist who specializes in creating timeless looks that accentuate every individual person’s unique features.
 Some of her clients include Dove Cameron, Hallie Steinfeld, Camilla Ludington, and more.